EarthML/EarthML.Web.Front/src/EarthML.Web.Front/Areas/Blog/Articles/AspNetCore/MarkDownBlogEngine.md

 - AspNet core
 ---

+- [ ] Check how code is rendered
+- [ ] Check how task list is rendered
+- [ ] Finalize section on Git History, example code and links to repository code
+- [ ] Finalize the post, proof read.

 # Using Markdown for blogging on AspNet Core

 Many of the small projects that i work on in my spare time often evolve around optimizing the experience or process while getting things done.
 For me this is a very meditating way of working with code compared with the daily work where focus often is the opposite: *Deliver the most value per time unit*.
 A coworker of mine and I has started to use the phrase - "Where is the time machine?" for when something new and shiny pops under our radar, meaning we need more time to play with all the technology we are exposed to.